-- Oyster Card - One way to confuse the Data Trawling is to regularly Swap your Oyster Travel Card with someone else, who has a different pattern of travel. - This does not affect TfL's transport planning, but should help to confuse the Metropolitan Police & UK or Foreign intelligence agencies who have access to Oyster Card travel pattern & payment data
+- One way to confuse the Data Trawling is to regularly Swap your Oyster Travel Card with someone else, who has a different pattern of travel. - This does not affect TfL's transport planning, but should help to confuse the Metropolitan Police & UK or Foreign intelligence agencies who have access to Oyster Card travel pattern & payment data - N.B. if you are the target of a specific investigation, they will soon overcome any confusion, but at extra cost, so it could be enough to confuse their Data Trawling and prevent you from being generally targeted in the first place.

-- Oyster Card Swap: - Buy Pre-paid Oyster Cards at a Tube Station or other retail outlet, ideally without much CCTV or attentive staff - $\pounds 5 \text{ deposit} + \pounds 5 \text{ minimum top up} = \pounds 10$ - Swap for another unused Oyster Card - Do not buy or register the Oyster Card online
+- Oyster Card Swap: - Buy Pre-paid Oyster Cards at a Tube Station or other retail outlet, ideally without much CCTV or attentive staff - £5 deposit + £5 minimum top up = £10 - Do not buy or register the Oyster Card online - Swap your Oyster Card for another unused one with someone at this event

 - Oyster Card Swap:

 - Swap already used Oyster Cards

 - settle up any minor unused credit differences

 - Wipe fingerprints & DNA samples etc.

-- Line the plastic wallet with aluminium foil
+- Line the plastic wallet with aluminium foil (against faulty official readers & sneaky commercial or other snoopers)

 - Repeat regularly

 - Do not forget to make some use of the Oyster Card within 6 months or it will get cancelled

 - Mobile Phone Swaps

-- Prepaid SIM Cards - Prepaid Mobile Phone Top Up Vouchers - Prepaid Mobile Phone Top Up Mag Swipe Cards - Cheap, disposable "burner" Mobile Phone handsets

 - Prepaid SIM Cards

-- Unlike some other European Union countries

-e.g. Germany or Spain, it is still legal to buy

-an unregistered Mobile Phone SIM card in the

-United Kingdom
+- Prepaid Mobile Phone Top Up Vouchers

+- Prepaid Mobile Phone Top Up Magnetic Swipe Cards

+- Cheap, disposable "burner" Mobile Phone handsets
-- Most Supermarket Phone Shops offer Prepaid SIM Cards for 99p each and there are also various "free SIM Card" offers

-- Avoid drawing attention to yourself as you make a purchase
+- Prepaid SIM Cards - Unlike some other European Union countries e.g. Germany or Spain, it is still legal to buy an unregistered Mobile Phone SIM card in the United Kingdom - Most Supermarket Phone Shops offer Prepaid SIM Cards for 99p each and there are also various "free SIM Card" offers - Avoid drawing attention to yourself as you make a purchase

-- Prepaid Mobile Phone Credit Top Up Vouchers - Do not use - " Supermarket Loyalty Card - " Credit Card - " Automated Teller Machine to purchase Mobile Phone Credit the transaction will be linked to your bank account details - " Internet Banking website for the same reason - Minimum T-Mobile top up is £5, other networks £10 - Once purchased, you can send the Top Up Voucher code number to some one else - Do not do this directly via SMS text message - Do not use unencrypted email for this
+- Prepaid Mobile Phone Credit Top Up Vouchers - Do not use - " Supermarket Loyalty Card - " Credit Card - " Automated Teller Machine to purchase Mobile Phone Credit the transaction will be linked to your bank account details - " Internet Banking website for the same reason - Minimum T-Mobile top up is £5, other networks £10